WHITE PAPER ON ARCTIC COMMAND AND DEFENCE INTEGRATION

 Republic of Newfoundland — 2022 Edition

-Issued by the Ministry of National Defence
+Issued by the Ministry of Defence & National Security

 Presented to the House of Assembly, St. John’s — 7 March 2022